OpenMS/pyopenms-docs/docs/source/mzml_files.rst

 spaced in intervals of two, starting from 0 m/z and ending at 18 m/z (note: this is a synthetic dataset).

-Base64 encoding
+Base64 Encoding
 ---------------

-From the mzML standard, we know that the array is :index:`base64 <Base64 encoding>` encoded and we can now try to decode this data ourselves.
+From the :term:`mzML` standard, we know that the array is :index:`base64 <Base64 encoding>` encoded and we can now try to decode this data ourselves.
 We will first use pure Python functions :